 Integrative Marketing Defined

 Kotler and Keller note integrative marketing as “mixing and matching marketing activities to maximize their individual and collective efforts.”
 Marketo notes it as “a strategy for delivering a unified, holistic message across all the marketing channels that your brand uses.
-Given the complexity of modern marketing channels, integrated marketing doesn’t typically happen without focused planning and effort — but the investment is well worth it.”
+Given the complexity of modern marketing channels, an integrated marketing doesn’t typically happen without focused planning and effort — but the investment is well worth it.”

 I agree with both definitions, Marketo really gets to the level to truly understand the concept.
 In the introduction of A Whole New Mind by Daniel H. Pink, he states, “The last few decades have belonged to a certain kind of person with a certain kind of mind – computer programmers who could crank code, lawyers who could craft contracts, MBAs who could crunch numbers.
 But the keys to the kingdom are changing hands.
-The future belongs to a very different kind of person with a very different kind of mind – creators and empathizers, pattern recognizers, and meaning makers.
+The future belongs to a very creative career experience, a different kind of person with a very different kind of mind – creators and empathizers, pattern recognizers, and meaning makers.
 These people – artists, inventors, designers, storytellers, caregivers, consolers, big picture thinkers – will now reap society’s richest rewards and share its greatest joys.”

 Pink supports and gives a momentous nod to the “fusion” part of IMF.

 The Fusion Part Defined

 The term fusion is the process of combining entities.
 My first introduction to this term was from my high school band teacher, Mr. Colley, and they introduction to the band Spyro Gyra.
 Funny name for a band, but regardless, they combined elements of jazz, R&B, funk, and pop/rock to create this new musical genre or musical fusion.
 I haven’t listened to them in years but remember their album Morning Dance playing non-stop for a period.
 Check it out if you’re interested.